Lennar (NYSE:LEN) Releases Q2 2022 Earnings Guidance

 Lennar (NYSE:LEN – Get Rating) updated its second quarter 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $3.800-$4.000 for the period, compared to the Thomson Reuters consensus estimate of $3.750.
+The company provided EPS guidance of $3.800-$4.000 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.750.
 The company issued revenue guidance of -.

-Several equities research analysts have commented on the stock.
-Wedbush restated an outperform rating and issued a $130.00 price target on shares of Lennar in a research note on Wednesday, March 9th.
-JPMorgan Chase & Co. dropped their price target on shares of Lennar from $142.00 to $104.00 and set an overweight rating on the stock in a research note on Thursday, March 10th.
-Barclays lowered their price objective on shares of Lennar from $110.00 to $93.00 in a research note on Thursday, March 31st.
-Evercore ISI began coverage on shares of Lennar in a research note on Friday, March 18th.
-They set a buy rating and a $151.00 price objective on the stock.
-Finally, Royal Bank of Canada reduced their target price on shares of Lennar from $109.00 to $100.00 and set a sector perform rating for the company in a report on Friday, March 18th.
-One analyst has rated the stock with a sell rating, six have assigned a hold rating and ten have assigned a buy rating to the stock.
-According to MarketBeat.com, the stock currently has a consensus rating of Buy and a consensus price target of $114.20.
+Lennar (NYSE:LEN – Get Rating) last released its quarterly earnings data on Wednesday, March 16th.
+The construction company reported $2.70 earnings per share for the quarter, topping analysts’ consensus estimates of $2.60 by $0.10.
+The company had revenue of $6.20 billion for the quarter, compared to analysts’ expectations of $6.19 billion.
+Lennar had a net margin of 14.04% and a return on equity of 19.79%.
+The firm’s revenue for the quarter was up 16.5% on a year-over-year basis.
+During the same quarter last year, the company earned $2.04 earnings per share.
+As a group, analysts predict that Lennar will post 16.43 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which was paid on Thursday, February 10th.
-Investors of record on Thursday, January 27th were issued a $0.375 dividend.
-This represents a $1.50 annualized dividend and a yield of 2.00%.
-The ex-dividend date was Wednesday, January 26th.
-This is an increase from Lennar’s previous quarterly dividend of $0.25.
-Lennar’s dividend payout ratio (DPR) is 11.75%.
+Several brokerages have issued reports on LEN.
+JPMorgan Chase & Co. dropped their price objective on Lennar from $108.00 to $89.00 and set an overweight rating on the stock in a report on Wednesday.
+Raymond James raised their price target on Lennar from $120.00 to $125.00 and gave the stock an outperform rating in a report on Tuesday, December 21st.
+Credit Suisse Group started coverage on shares of Lennar in a research report on Tuesday, April 5th.
+They issued a neutral rating and a $88.00 price objective for the company.
+Seaport Res Ptn upgraded shares of Lennar from a neutral rating to a buy rating in a research report on Friday, January 14th.
+Finally, StockNews.com downgraded shares of Lennar from a buy rating to a hold rating in a research report on Saturday, April 2nd.
+One equities research analyst has rated the stock with a sell rating, six have given a hold rating and ten have issued a buy rating to the stock.
+Based on data from MarketBeat, the company currently has an average rating of Buy and a consensus price target of $110.27.

-A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
-Peapack Gladstone Financial Corp boosted its position in shares of Lennar by 36.6% during the 4th quarter.
-Peapack Gladstone Financial Corp now owns 3,079 shares of the construction company’s stock valued at $358,000 after acquiring an additional 825 shares in the last quarter.
-Toroso Investments LLC boosted its position in shares of Lennar by 37.6% during the 4th quarter.
-Toroso Investments LLC now owns 4,616 shares of the construction company’s stock valued at $536,000 after acquiring an additional 1,261 shares in the last quarter.
-Vident Investment Advisory LLC boosted its position in shares of Lennar by 7.5% during the 4th quarter.
-Vident Investment Advisory LLC now owns 28,797 shares of the construction company’s stock valued at $3,345,000 after acquiring an additional 2,008 shares in the last quarter.
-Colony Group LLC boosted its position in shares of Lennar by 19.2% during the 4th quarter.
-Colony Group LLC now owns 13,517 shares of the construction company’s stock valued at $1,570,000 after acquiring an additional 2,176 shares in the last quarter.
-Finally, Comerica Bank boosted its position in shares of Lennar by 6.0% during the 4th quarter.
-Comerica Bank now owns 49,952 shares of the construction company’s stock valued at $4,893,000 after acquiring an additional 2,848 shares in the last quarter.
+Institutional investors have recently modified their holdings of the stock.
+Sequoia Financial Advisors LLC acquired a new position in shares of Lennar during the 4th quarter worth approximately $338,000.
+Peapack Gladstone Financial Corp raised its position in shares of Lennar by 36.6% during the 4th quarter.
+Peapack Gladstone Financial Corp now owns 3,079 shares of the construction company’s stock worth $358,000 after purchasing an additional 825 shares during the last quarter.
+Forum Financial Management LP purchased a new stake in Lennar in the 4th quarter worth approximately $433,000.
+Kingsview Wealth Management LLC purchased a new stake in Lennar in the 4th quarter worth approximately $504,000.
+Finally, Toroso Investments LLC grew its stake in Lennar by 37.6% in the 4th quarter.
+Toroso Investments LLC now owns 4,616 shares of the construction company’s stock worth $536,000 after acquiring an additional 1,261 shares during the period.
 Hedge funds and other institutional investors own 83.26% of the company’s stock.

 About Lennar (Get Rating)